 Many organizations are adopting new technologies to establish more consistent infrastructure that better supports modern apps.
 Technologies such as containers, Kubernetes and microservices—which are redefining how apps are built, run and managed—are playing vital roles in these infrastructure transformations.
 When coupled with the right management tools, these technologies present important opportunities to reduce complexity in a multi-cloud world.

+For all organizations looking to deliver modern apps, modernizing the app development and operations culture is key.
 Organizations must resolve the tension between developers and IT operators.
 Developers, who are encouraged to do all they can to innovate faster, often view IT operators as hindering their progress.
 Meanwhile, IT operators, who are measured on how well they can minimize risk and maintain uptime, sometimes view developers as impatient mavericks.

 Organizations must bring development and IT operations teams together, recommitting to the DevOps approach.
 They need to employ processes that help shorten development and deployment cycles while maintaining security and reliability.
 Technologies such as Kubernetes are particularly well-suited to supporting a positive DevOps culture.
 Kubernetes provides operators with consistent infrastructure while making modern constructs (containers, microservices, APIs) available to developers.